makovalab-psu/NoiseCancellingRepeatFinder/README.md

 ### Prerequisites

 * gcc or similar C compiler and linker
-* python (tested with version 2.7, not likely to work with python 3)
+* python (tested with version 2.7, not likely to work with python 3, but see the note below about python3)

 Python is not used by the core program, but is needed for the post-processing helper programs included in the package.

+Python3.
+This package was originally written for python 2.
+There are
+***UNTESTED** versions of the scriptes, for python 3.
+These are in the python3 subfolder.
+They have only been tested very slightly. ***Use at your own risk.***

 ### Usage Overview